 Got leftover garlic?
 One of the all-time best uses for garlic, extra or not, is garlic bread.
 Think of a buttery slice beside your plate of spaghetti as some old favorite red sauce joint.
-That stuff.
+That’s the good stuff.

 The only problem is that too often garlic bread disappoints.
 There’s not enough butter, or it’s greasy.
 The garlic is raw and overwhelming, or sparse and tasteless.
 The bread is too chewy, rather than contrasting soft interior with crunchy crust.

 You’ll want to pick up a good loaf of Italian bread, preferably from a beloved local bakery.
-You want it to be soft inside and crusty on the outside–nothing too dense here.
-Also grab a stick of softened salted butter, your pepper grinder, and those six cloves of garlic
+You want it to be soft inside and crusty on the outside—nothing too dense here.
+Grab a stick of softened salted butter, your pepper grinder, and those six cloves of garlic

 Now, let’s multitask.
 At the same time, preheat the oven to 350°F and chop your garlic cloves very finely with the salt or press them on the microplane to make a paste.

 In a small bowl, combine the garlic with the stick of butter and some black pepper and squish together to combine them.
 This might take a bit of elbow grease.